pranavpr/cardinfo.github.io/_posts/2019-10-12-gourmet-passport-by-dineout-review.md

 The Gourmet Passport is a membership program that offers complimentary dishes, drinks & buffets at 2000+ restaurants across top cities in the country.
 This includes all major popular restaurants, including over 150 5-star hotels.
 As part of program, members receive 3 coupons per restaurant might consist of any of the following offers depending on the restaurant:

 - Complimentary dishes
-- Complimentary Drinks
+- Complimentary drinks
-- Complimentary Buffet
+- Complimentary buffet

 You can view the offer available beforehand in Dineout App or [website](http://getgourmetpassport.com/).
 Currently the membership is available in Delhi NCR, Mumbai, Bangalore, Hyderabad, Ahmedabad, Pune, Kolkata, Chennai, Jaipur and Chandigarh.
 The membership comes in form of different packs and each pack is priced according to it's benefits.
 Generally a pack starts from Rs.
 499 and goes till Rs.
 2,499.